-- Provision for CYP with SEND is a matter for each school as a whole. - All Trust schools welcome all CYP to our schools and endeavour to ensure that appropriate provision and reasonable adjustments are made to cater for needs. - All CYP with SEND play a full part in the daily life of the school and are encouraged to join in all activities.
-If additional provision is necessary, the parents/carers are always informed. - CYP with Education, Health and Care Plans (EHCPs) are admitted into school and fully integrated unless it would be incompatible with the efficient education of other CYP, and there are no reasonable steps that can be taken to prevent the incompatibility.
+- 4.1 Provision for CYP with SEND is a matter for each school as a whole. - 4.2 All Trust schools welcome all CYP to our schools and endeavour to ensure that appropriate provision and reasonable adjustments are made to cater for needs. - 4.3 All CYP with SEND play a full part in the daily life of the school and are encouraged to join in all activities.
+If additional provision is necessary, the responsible adult(s) are always informed. - 4.4 CYP with Education, Health and Care Plans (EHCPs) are admitted into school and fully integrated unless it would be incompatible with the efficient education of other CYP, and there are no reasonable steps that can be taken to prevent the incompatibility.